MartinaB91/project4-my-blog/README.md

 ### My blog
 This page is only for authenticated users
 -	All Bloggers have a page called “My page”.
 On this page the Blogger will find all posts they have written.
 Both published and unpublished.
 This makes it possible for the user to follow if the post has been published or if its waiting on approval.
+- The posts are on this page collapsed and only showing title, author, time of creation and category.
+To view full post the user can click "Show More" and to go back to collapsed "Close".
+If the blogger has many posts this design makes it more compact and easier to get oversight.
+- If the Blogger doesn't have any posts, there is a placeholder text with a link to were the user can create a post.

 ### Settings
 This page is only for Authenticated users